 Housekeeping and Pest Control

-Residents are responsible for maintaining their rooms and apartments at a level of cleanliness that discourages pests, mold, bacterial growth, and other health and safety hazards.
+- Residents are responsible for maintaining their rooms and apartments at a level of cleanliness that discourages pests, mold, bacterial growth and other health and safety hazards.
 This responsibility applies to kitchens, appliances, furnishings and any bathroom contained within the space or any bathroom with access limited to a specific, small group of residents (e.g., bathrooms associated with an apartment, a designated cluster of student rooms, or a suite such as those in Baits II Houses, Northwood Community Apartments, North Quad, Munger Graduate Residences, or Oxford Housing.
-For more information see also, Hallway and Bathroom Cleaning on the Housing Website.

-Do not use adhesive-coated or self-stick products to line cabinet or closet shelves.
+- Cupboards, Cabinets and Shelves: Do not use adhesive-coated or self-stick products to line cabinet or closet shelves.
 Do not cover cabinet doors or kitchen walls with aluminum foil, plastic wrap or newspaper.
-This becomes a breeding ground for pests and is also an extremely dangerous fire hazard
+This becomes a breeding ground for pests and is also an extremely dangerous fire hazard.

 Maintenance Requests and Repairs